igoriokas/web-crawler/README.md

 This approach ensures the crawler is **robust**, **restartable**, and **memory-efficient** when processing large-scale web content.

+### Crawl Session Persistence and Parameter Locking

+Once the crawl has been initiated with a specific url, workdir, and depth, these parameters become locked for that working directory. \
+Specifically:
+-	The program saves the url and depth settings in the workdir when the crawl starts.
+-	If you re-run the program with the same workdir, it will resume the previous session using the originally saved url and depth, regardless of what is specified on the command line.
+-	You cannot change the url or depth for an existing workdir.
+- **To start a new crawl with different settings, specify a new or empty workdir.**

+This design ensures that crawling progress can be paused and resumed safely without risking data inconsistency.

 ### Process Locking

 To ensure that only one instance of the crawler operates on a given dataset, the system uses a **file-based locking mechanism** via the `LockFile` utility class.